Charting and Preparation For a Session

 7.)
 Check their most recent vitals and their blood test for out of range values.

-This is a very basic chart review.
+This is a basic chart review.
 Different diagnoses has specific medical information that is important to chart review.

 Based on the information you have gathered, formulate a tentative plan for your treatment session.
 This may have to be adjusted as you first start seeing how the patient moves.